nonomal/teleport/rfd/0127-encrypted-session-recordings.md

     # whether or not encryption should be enabled
     enabled: true
     # whether or not Teleport should manage the keys or simply consume them
-    key_manager: 'keystore|teleport'
+    manual_key_management:
+      enabled: true
-    # key labels Teleport will use to find active encryption keys when mode is
+      # key labels Teleport will use to find active encryption keys when
-    # set to "keystore-managed"
-    active_key_labels: []
+      # 'enabled' is true
+      active_keys:
+        - type: pkcs11
+          label: 'pkcs11-key-label'
+        - type: aws_kms
+          label: 'aws key ID'
-    # key labels Teleport will use to find rotated encryption keys when mode is
+      # key labels Teleport will use to find rotated decryption keys when
-    # set to "keystore-managed"
+      # 'enabled' is true
-    rotated_key_labels: []
+      rotated_keys: []
 ```

 HSM integration is facilitated through the existing configuration
 options for setting up an HSM backed CA keystore through pkcs#11.
 Example
 configuration found [here](https://goteleport.com/docs/admin-guides/deploy-a-cluster/hsm/#step-25-configure-teleport).

-The `key_manager` configuration controls whether or not the wrapping key used
+The `manual_key_management` configuration controls whether or not the wrapping
-by `age` should be provisioned and managed by Teleport or by the configured
+keys used by `age` should be provisioned and managed by Teleport or by the
-keystore.
-When set to `teleport`, Teleport will provision, share,
+configured keystore.
+When disabled, Teleport will provision, share, and rotate
-and rotate keys as necessary.
-When set to `keystore`, Teleport expects to
+keys as necessary.
+When enabled, Teleport expects to have access to keys
-have access to keys queryable using the configured `active_key_labels` and
+queryable using the key labels assigned to `active_keys` and `rotated_keys`.
-`rotated_key_labels`.
-Any keys found will be used during encryption and
+Any keys found will be used during encryption and decryption and Teleport will
-decryption and Teleport will not attempt to provision new keys or facilitate
+not attempt to provision new keys or facilitate rotation.
-rotation.

 These configuration options are also accessible in the `teleport.yml` file
 configuration under the `auth_service` section: